Concept Note

 Our mission is to create export-ready clusters for agricultural and food processing units through our flagship program, Project Sampada.
 By combining the resilience of farmers, the discipline of veterans, and the support of corporate partners, we aim to transform Bihar’s agriculture into a globally competitive force.
 The initiative focuses on processing, branding, and exporting products like pickles and other food items, starting with the first hub at BIADA Bihta.
 With professional management, quality-driven operations, and farmer-focused strategies, we are committed to building sustainable livelihoods, empowering rural entrepreneurs, and positioning Bihar as a trusted name in global food exports.

-Service to Society: Driven by veteran-led discipline, integrity, and a deep commitment to public good.
+Service to Society: Guided by veteran leadership, we uphold discipline, integrity, and a strong commitment to serving communities.

-Rural Empowerment: Creating meaningful opportunities for youth, women, farmers, and ex-servicemen to build secure livelihoods.
+Rural Empowerment: Enabling youth, women, farmers, and ex-servicemen with opportunities to achieve stable and independent livelihoods.

 Why Bihar?
 Understanding the Challenge